Your Questions Answered > Does Whisky Appreciate In Value?

 However, as an investment, bottles do have their possible downsides, mainly the dreaded ‘double D’: drink it or drop it.
 Also, savvy investors would do well to deal only with a reputable broker, to reduce the risk of buying counterfeit spirit.
 Buyers should research their planned purchase and avoid anything suspicious.

 Investing in casks can yield spectacular returns.
 Increasingly, today’s distilleries offer cask investment plans.
 Whisky fund examples range from small operators such as Ardnamurchan, Ardnahoe and Lagg to the large Diageo group with its Casks of Distinction programme.
+Read more: Beginners Guide to Investing in Whisky.

 As one would expect, whisky casks vary considerably in cost, depending on their quality, size, the type of wood and the contents’ age.
 Cask purchases include the oak barrel itself and new make spirit inside, although insurance premiums and storage are extra.
 Initial outlay ranges from around £1,000 at entry-level up to millions of pounds when the liquor is mature.